Trent — full-stack digital marketer

 - Strategy and execution in one person

-- No hand-off from the person thinking about the product to the person building it.
-Strategy decisions survive contact with the codebase because the same person makes both.
+- No hand-off from the person planning the marketing to the person running it.
+Strategy decisions survive contact with the campaign because the same person makes both.

-- Working solo keeps the decision cycle one person deep — from idea to shipped code without hand-offs between roles.
+- Owning strategy, execution, and the build keeps the decision cycle one person deep — from idea to live campaign without waiting on a hand-off between roles.

 - Transparency about what works

-- I am comfortable telling a team what I am seeing, whether it is good or bad.
-Most of the useful conversations in consulting engagements start with that.
+- I am comfortable telling a team what the numbers actually say, good or bad.
+Most of the useful conversations in an engagement start with that.

 Outside of work

 Squish Biscuit is the thing outside of work that became a thing at work.
-It is a pet content brand I built around my dog Captain.
-About 1.3 million followers across TikTok, Instagram, and YouTube — wholesome viral dog content that started as a passion project and turned into a real brand.
+It is a pet content brand I built around my dog Captain — wholesome viral dog content across TikTok, Instagram, and YouTube that grew from a passion project into a seven-figure organic following, with no paid distribution.
+It is also the cleanest proof I have of audience building from zero.